Proudly Service Clients Since 1979

 Driving both under the influence of drugs and driving under the influence of alcohol are very similar.
 It affects your nervous system in a way where you are impaired and you are in an altered state of consciousness.
 However, there are significant differences between the two offenses when being charged.

 California Vehicle Code section 23152(a) & (b) state that it is illegal to drive under the influence of alcohol, and to drive with a blood alcohol concentration of .08% or more.
 California law does not specifically prescribe a prohibition on the amount of a given drug.
-Whether it be a prescription medication, marijuana, or controlled substance, California law does not actually prohibit a certain amount of a given drug in a person’s system.
+Whether it be a prescription medication, marijuana, or a controlled substance, California law does not actually prohibit a certain amount of a given drug in a person’s system.
 Rather, the law simply prohibits a person from “driving under the influence” of a drug.
-In order for a person to be considered “driving under the influence” of a drug, it must have such an effect on a person so that their mental or physical abilities are so impaired that he or she is no longer able to drive a vehicle with the caution of a sober person, using ordinary care, under similar circumstances.
+In order for a person to be considered “driving under the influence” of a drug, it must have such an effect on a person that their mental or physical abilities are so impaired that they are no longer able to drive a vehicle with the caution of a sober person, using ordinary care, under similar circumstances.

 The chemical testing between DUI drugs and alcohol-related DUI also has some differences.
 Whereas law enforcement has the capability of testing for a person’s blood alcohol concentration (BAC) through the use of a breath test, such a test will not show the presence of marijuana or drugs (at this point – although technology and laws are quickly advancing).
 Consequently, testing for drugs has to be administered by taking a blood test.